towards your I do

 covid safety and compliance with regulations

-Please ensure you Record of attendees at ceremony with you to your ceremony – list all attendees’ contact numbers.
+Please ensure you bring a record of attendees at ceremony with you to your ceremony – list all attendees’ contact numbers.
 This is a government requirement.

 Any government restrictions on guest numbers applicable at the time of our ceremony must be strictly adhered to – heavy fines apply for celebrants and the couple.

-If you or any of your guests are diagnosed with covid 19 after the ceremony, and the ceremony may have been during the infectious period, please notify Just Married Weddings immediately.
+If you or any of your guests are diagnosed with covid 19 after the ceremony, and may have been infectious at the time of the ceremony, please notify Just Married Weddings immediately.

 If you are unwell or showing any symptoms of covid 19 please notify us and we will postpone your ceremony.